akarsh007/Foodie-App/README.md

-    A restaurant searching app which uses React/Redux
+    A restaurant searching app which uses React/Redux and Zomato API.

     Assumptions: